How Often Should I Wash My Hair?

 “Straight, thinner hair is more easily coated by sebum, causing it to look and feel greasy faster than curlier or thicker hair,” says Hershberger.

-If you have curly or wavy hair
+When to wash curly or wavy hair

 Wash: Every two to three days.